petrosDemetrakopoulos/P2HNNS/README.md

 pip install P2HNNS
 ```

+## Documentations
+Extensive documentation for using the library is available via [Read the Docs](https://p2hnns.readthedocs.io/en/latest/index.html)

 ## Tests
 Unit tests are written using the pytest framework for all functionalities of the library.
 Tests are located in the [/tests](/tests/) directory.